vcidst/minimal-mistakes/_posts/2016-09-16-markets-on-election.md

 -------------------------------------------------------

 Well, it only made them nervous in 2004 and 2009.
-There's a kind of apparent indifference that is widespread elsewhere.
+There's a kind of plain indifference that is widespread elsewhere.

 Addressing the real oddity in the room,
 ---------------------------------------